-In this blog post, we make the case for implementing interactive video-based eLearning to ensure that the learning always sticks, and can be easily summoned, when required.
+In this blog post, we make the case for implementing an interactive video-based learning strategy for greater engagement, knowledge retention, and aid in easy application.

 Table of Contents

-Interactive video-based learning comprises videos that allow and support interaction by the learners.
+Interactive video-based learning comprises videos that foster interaction with the learners.
 Learner engagement is thus a combination of passive and participatory.
-They can range from clicking on a hotspot to choosing to branch out and everything in between like scrolling, hovering, dragging, and gesturing.
+They can range from clicking on a hotspot to choosing to branch out and everything in between like scrolling, hovering, dragging, and gesturing

-- Intermediate interactions to explore or reinforce learning – content, quiz, hotspot, poll
+- Encourages interactions to explore or reinforce learning through content, quiz, hotspot, polls, and more

 - Real-life scenario-based learning